raml-org/raml-spec/versions/raml-10/raml-10.md

 | maxProperties? | The maximum number of properties allowed for instances of this type.
 | additionalProperties? | A Boolean that indicates if an object instance has [additional properties](#additional-properties).<br/><br/>**Default:** `true`
 | discriminator? | Determines the concrete type of an individual object at runtime when, for example, payloads contain ambiguous types due to unions or inheritance.
 The value must match the name of one of the declared `properties` of a type.
 Unsupported practices are inline type declarations and [using `discriminator`](#using-discriminator) with non-scalar properties.
 | discriminatorValue? | Identifies the declaring type.
-Requires including a `discriminator` property in the type declaration.
+Requires including a `discriminator` facet in the type declaration.
 A valid value is an actual value that might identify the type of an individual object and is unique in the hierarchy of the type.
 Inline type declarations are not supported.<br/><br/>**Default:** The name of the type

 An object type is created by explicit inheritance from the built-in type object: